rannn367/tp/docs/DeveloperGuide.md

 **MSS**

-1. Café owner requests to view a customer’s order history.
+1. Café owner requests to view a customer's order history.

 2. System validates the customer name.

-3. System retrieves and displays the customer’s past orders.
+3. System retrieves and displays the customer's past orders.

 Use case ends.